Aliases for GAN Gene

 GeneCards Summary for GAN Gene

 GAN (Gigaxonin) is a Protein Coding gene.
 Diseases associated with GAN include Giant Axonal Neuropathy-1 and Giant Axonal Neuropathy.
-Among its related pathways are Antigen processing- Ubiquitination and Proteasome degradation and Immune System.
-An important paralog of this gene is KLHL7.
+Among its related pathways are Immune System and Antigen processing- Ubiquitination and Proteasome degradation.
+An important paralog of this gene is IPP.

 UniProtKB/Swiss-Prot for GAN Gene

 Probable cytoskeletal component that directly or indirectly plays an important role in neurofilament architecture.
 May act as a substrate-specific adapter of an E3 ubiquitin-protein ligase complex which mediates the ubiquitination and subsequent proteasomal degradation of target proteins.
 Controls degradation of TBCB.
 Controls degradation of MAP1B and MAP1S, and is critical for neuronal maintenance and survival.